Overview

 k-Edge Connected Components

-Instead of determining whether the entire graph G is k-edge connected, the k-Edge Connected Components algorithm is interested in finding the maximal subsets of nodes Vi ⊆ V, where the subgraphs induced by Vi are k-edge connected.
+Instead of determining whether the entire graph G is k-edge connected, the k-Edge Connected Components algorithm is interested in finding the maximal subsets of nodes Vi ⊆ V, where the kccs induced by Vi are k-edge connected.

 For example, in social networks, finding a group of people who are strongly connected is more important than computing the connectivity of the entire social network.